The p-adic Gross-Zagier formula on Shimura curves: Abstract

 We prove a general formula for the $p$-adic heights of Heegner points on modular abelian varieties with potentially ordinary (good or semistable) reduction at the primes above $p$.
 The formula is in terms of the cyclotomic derivative of a Rankin--Selberg $p$-adic $L$-function, which we construct.
 It generalises previous work of Perrin-Riou, Howard, and the author, to the context of the work of Yuan--Zhang--Zhang on the archimedean Gross--Zagier formula and of Waldspurger on toric periods.
 We further construct analytic functions interpolating Heegner points in the anticyclotomic variables, and obtain a version of our formula for them.
 It is complemented, when the relevant root number is $+1$ rather than $-1$, by an anticyclotomic version of the Waldspurger formula.

-When combined with work of Fouquet, the anticyclotomic Gross--Zagier formula implies one divisibility in a $p$-adic Birch and Swinnerton--Dyer conjecture in anticyclotomic families.
+When combined with work of Fouquet, the anticyclotomic Gross--Zagier formula implies one divisibility in a $p$-adic Birch and Swinnerton-Dyer conjecture in anticyclotomic families.
 Other applications described in the text will appear separately.